bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 puts result

 In this case we print the result and check if the result is equal to the expected value, which is 2.
-If it is correct we know it works as expected otherwise we either debug our code using a debugger or add print statements to troubleshoot and fix the problem.
-This manual verification of the results will become tedious when our programs grow and become big.
+If it is correct we know it works otherwise we either debug our code using a debugger or add print statements to troubleshoot and fix the problem.
+This manual verification of the result will become tedious when our programs grow and become big.
 So the question is how can we write a test that will automate the manual verification?

+Let's modify the program :

+test_calculator.rb

+  calculator = Calculator.new
+  result = calculator.add(1,2)

+  if result == 3
+	puts "Addition passed"
+  else
+	puts "Addition failed"
+  end

+In this version we have removed the manual verification step where we check the result is equal to the expected value by the conditional check in the if statement.
+Let's make the output easier to recognize.

+calculator = Calculator.new
+result = calculator.add(1,2)

+if result == 3
+	print "\033[32m Addition passed \033[0m"
+else
+	print "\e[31m Addition failed \e[0m"
+end

+Now the output message will be red when it fails and green when it passes.

+Let's now implement the subtraction:

+class Calculator
+  def subtract(x, y)
+ 	x - y
+  end
+end

+calculator = Calculator.new
+result = calculator.subtract(2, 1)

+if result == 1
+	print "\033[32m Subtraction passed \033[0m"
+else
+	print "\e[31m Subtraction failed \e[0m"
+end

+This works.
+Now we see duplication in our code.
+Let's create a utility method that we can reuse.

+def	assert(expected, actual, message)
+	if actual == expected
+		print "\033[32m #{message} passed \033[0m"
+	else
+		print "\e[31m #{message} failed \e[0m"
+	end
+end

+We can now simplify our test program :

+calculator = Calculator.new
+result = calculator.add(1, 2)

+assert(3, result, 'Addition')

+calculator = Calculator.new
+result = calculator.subtract(2, 1)

+assert(1, result, 'Subtraction')

+The assert method that we have developed is called assertion.
+It automates the manual verification of the test result.

+Exercise : Implement multiplication and division similar to the addition and subtraction examples.

+Convert the addition and subtraction to use MiniTest framework.
+Exercises : Use MiniTest framework to implement multiplication and division.